Growing a brand by persuading people out of their comfort zone

 To attract new, loyal readers to The Economist, providing direct positive ROI.REAL WORLD THINKING

 Money off and deals might work in the short term, but once the offer ends, customers often disappear too.
 To get the right people (that would stay with the brand) there were no shortcuts; we had to be frank about what The Economist really is – a mind-stretching yet challenging read.
 Discomfort Futures positioned The Economist as an advocate for change, embracing uncomfortable future trends.
 The campaign presented people with provocative ideas, to filter out those that fitted with The Economist and those who didn’t.

-Our activation set up a challenge: we offered people ice cream and crepes enriched with insects, smoothies made with ugly food rejected by supermarkets and coffee made with water from a portaloo.
+Our activation set up a challenge: we offered people ice cream and crepes enriched with insects, smoothies made with ugly food rejected by supermarkets, burgers that bleed made from plants and coffee made with water from a portaloo.
 All those who were open minded enough to go for it, were the right fit for the brand and were encouraged and signed up to a trial of the magazine.Results